bmendestec/node/README.md

 ## Additional Notes

 - Ensure Node.js and npm are installed on your system.
-- Redis must be running on the configured host and port.
+- Redis is used to store tokens in memory for authentication purposes.
+Ensure Redis is running on the configured host and port.
 - Refer to the `/docs` folder for detailed API documentation.
 - Contributions are welcome!
 Feel free to submit a pull request.
 - For issues or questions, open a ticket in the repository's issue tracker.